 Answer: You can claim eight PDUs with ‘Work as a Practitioner’ category for three years working as a Project manager.

 How many PDUs Can I claim for reading a book?

 Answer: You can claim all 60 PDUs using the ‘Read’ category.
 This is a favorite category for those who love to enhance skills by reading books.

 How do I claim a PDU?

 Answer: You can report PDUs, log in to PMI CCRS, Go to your dashboard and then select Report PDUs.
 Now ‘Report PDUs’ screen will appear.
-Here you need to select appropriate PDU category and then PMI will ask necessary information related to that PDU activity.
+Here you need to select the appropriate PDU category and then PMI will ask necessary information related to that PDU activity.

 I hope this blog has sufficiently answered your all queries related to ‘How to earn 60 PDUs and maintain your PMP® Certification during your professional career without spending much.
 If you have follow-up questions, post them in the comment box provided we would be more than happy to assist you.